-For Pregnant Vegan or Vegetarian Women – The Healthiest Foods to Eat
+Eating Tips for Pregnant Vegan or Vegetarian Women

 When you’re a pregnant mom-to-be, your body needs extra calories, proteins, vitamins and minerals to make sure your baby is growing and to handle the changes your body goes through.